VicenteVieraG/CMake-Template/README.md

 # CMake Template Project
-The aim of this project is to be a ready-to-use CMake template you can just jump directly into the code.
+A ready-to-use C/C++ CMake project template.
+This template includes a professional, scalabel and intuitive folder structure.
+The template includes a main.cpp file ready to be used as a starting point for your project.
+It also includes the necessary CMakeLists.txt files to build the project.
 ## Folder Structure
-This template features a professional folder structure based in [CPM](https://github.com/VicenteVieraG/CPM)(An ongoing project of my own).
-This structure is solid enough to handle a project size from the most basic to highly complex and professional works.
+This template features a professional folder structure based in [CPM](https://github.com/VicenteVieraG/CPM) (An ongoing project of my own).
+This structure is solid enough to handle every kind of project, from small size to complex and professional sized code bases.
 At the same time, the arquitecture is easy enough for anyone to understand it right away:
 ```
 Root_Folder/
 ├── app/